lingualdev/react-i18n-transformations/README.md

 # Scaffolding React i18n examples

 This repository contains examples on how to transform your React code to replace hard coded strings with translation functions.
 The setup can be seen as a starting point for building your own transformers to scaffold your `react-i18next` or `react-intl` internationalization.
+These examples are used in the blog post [Scaffolding your internatlization in React with automation](https://lingual.dev/blog/automating-your-react-internationalization/).

 ![The diff between pre and post automation](./compare-automation.png)